Park Rapids, MN 56470

 Hunters, trappers and wildlife watchers in Wadena, Cass, Becker, Clearwater and Hubbard counties benefit from the management, habitat and oversight work of the Minnesota Department of Natural Resources' Park Rapids wildlife staff.

-With two vacant assistant manager positions, the core habitat and population management efforts fall largely on Area Supervisor Erik Thorson.
-He oversees a seasonal laborer and a clerical support staff position as he works to manage 21 Wildlife Management Areas totaling 11,331 acres, which include the popular Crow Wing Chain, Yaeger Lake and Mule Lake WMAs.
-Thorson also helps coordinate wildlife work on 11 state forests.
+With two vacant assistant manager positions, the core habitat and population management efforts fall largely on Acting Area Supervisor Dawn Plattner.
+She oversees a seasonal laborer and a clerical support staff position as she works to manage 21 Wildlife Management Areas totaling 11,331 acres, which include the popular Crow Wing Chain, Yaeger Lake and Mule Lake WMAs.
+Plattner also helps coordinate wildlife work on 11 state forests.

 - Providing wildlife management input and information to major landowners in the Park Rapids area, including the Chippewa National Forest, county land departments, and Leech Lake and White Earth nations, U.S. Fish and Wildlife Service and Itasca State Park.